Looking for Colosseum free entry?

 Granted, you have to purchase the Roma Pass / City Pass, but once you do, you get to enter your choice of monument(s) for free, after which other the entry fee for other museums/monuments is reduced.

-Buying the Roma Pass or other City Pass may not actually be a money saver (unless you are going to turbo-sightsee and really take advantage of the pass), but it can be convenient.
+Buying the Roma Pass or other City Pass may not actually be a money-saver (unless you plan to sightsee extensively and really take advantage of the pass), but it can be convenient.

 The perfect 3-day itinerary in Rome